ozyusuf/ddo-odev/README.md

 # Simple 5-Page Website

 This project is a basic 5-page website built with HTML, CSS, and a bit of JavaScript.
-It was created as part of a school assignment.
+It was created as part of a ddo assignment.
 The site includes navigation between pages, a simple gallery, and a projects showcase.

 ## 📄 Pages